 Legal Framework Surrounding the Settlor's Role

-The system requires that the settlor clearly outlines the structure and operations of the trust, using a rigorously prepared deed as the foundation.
-A power of attorney may also be designated to support decisions related to property management during unforeseen circumstances:
+The structure and operations of the trust must be clearly outlined by the settlor.
+This is accomplished by using a rigorously prepared deed as the foundation.
+A power of attorney may be also designated to support decisions made about property management during unforeseen circumstances.
+The trust instrument must at least accomplish the following:

-- Identifying roles of key professionals, such as an estate planning attorney and a solicitor
+- Identify the roles of key professionals, like an estate planning attorney and a solicitor

-- Incorporating provisions for the appointment of a power of attorney
+- Incorporate provisions for the appointment of a power of attorney

 Understanding the Legal Implications of Being a Settlor